aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/2_laptop_setup/_index.md

 Please ensure the following checkpoints are validated before moving on to the next module.

 1. Folder `cdd` - Verify and note the location of the folder
-1. Serial driver installed and tested - When the ESP32 is connected, the driver is working if a new serial port is created (`/dev/tty.SLAB_USBtoUART` or similar for macOS, a `COMx` port for Windows).
+1. Serial driver installed and tested - When the ESP32 is connected, the driver is working if a new serial port is created (`/dev/tty.SLAB_USBtoUART` or similar for macOS, a `COMx` port for Windows)
+1. **Serial Monitoring Tool** - Either PuTTY for Windows or `screen` for macOS/Linux.
+When you see _monitoring_ mentioned, this is the tool to use.
+1. **Flash Tool** - This is the `esptool` or `esptool.py` that you will use to flash the microcontroller
-1. Command line window left open for other lab modules.
+1. Command line window left open for other lab modules

 ## Outcomes